Biography

 Jack M. Balkin is Knight Professor of Constitutional Law and the First Amendment at Yale Law School.
 He is the founder and director of Yale’s Information Society Project, an interdisciplinary center that studies law and new information technologies.
 He also directs the Abrams Institute for Freedom of Expression, and the Knight Law and Media Program at Yale.

 In addition to Yale, he has been a member of the law faculties at the University of Texas and the University of Missouri-Kansas City, and a visiting professor at Harvard University, New York University, the Buchman Faculty of Law at Tel Aviv University and the University of London.
-He also served on the Biden Commission on the Supreme Court of the United States.
+In 2021 he served on the Biden Commission on the Supreme Court of the United States.